 Genuine people have a profound impact upon everyone they encounter.
-In this article, originally published on LinkedIn Pulse, Dr. Travis Bradberry unveils the unique habits that cause them to radiate with energy and confidence.
+In this article, originally published on LinkedIn Pulse, Dr. Travis Bradberry unveils the unique habits that cause genuine individuals to radiate with energy and confidence.

 But there’s a catch.
 Emotional intelligence won’t do a thing for you if you aren’t genuine.

-A recent study from the Foster School of Business at the University of Washington found that people don’t accept demonstrations of emotional intelligence at face value.
+A study from the Foster School of Business at the University of Washington found that people don’t accept demonstrations of emotional intelligence at face value.
 They’re too skeptical for that.
-They don’t just want to see signs of emotional intelligence.
-They want to know that it’s genuine—that your emotions are authentic.
+They don’t just want to see signs of emotional intelligence, they want to know that it’s genuine—that your emotions are authentic.

 According to lead researcher Christina Fong, when it comes to your co-workers, “They are not just mindless automatons.
 They think about the emotions they see and care whether they are sincere or manipulative.”